 A public organisation providing adult training may be founded as a public institution or an organisational unit of an educational institution, another institution or another legal entity.
 They are founded by local communities or the state.
 Adult education is provided by adult education institutions, schools or their units, specialised adult education institutions, as well as other public or private institutions on the register of adult education institutions, by company training centres and private individuals enjoying a status of a private teacher.

-According to Eurostat, 12.4% of the population in Slovenia, aged 24 to 65, participated in lifelong learning in 2013.
+According to Eurostat, 11.9% of the population aged 25 to 64 years participated in lifelong education and training.

 Goals of adult education

 Principles behind adult education: